takumin/sohinx-kvm-api/source/api/index.rst

 4.2 KVM_CREATE_VM
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: all
+:Architectures: all
-Type: system ioctl
+:Type:          system ioctl
-Parameters: machine type identifier (KVM_VM_*)
+:Parameters:    machine type identifier (KVM_VM_*)
-Returns: a VM fd that can be used to control the new virtual machine.
+:Returns:       a VM fd that can be used to control the new virtual machine.

 The new VM has no virtual cpus and no memory.
 You probably want to use 0 as machine type.